kylesomers/aws-lambda-zombie-workshop/NEW/README-NEW.md

 **The labs you will complete in this workshop are -**

 > Note: Before starting these labs, please make sure you have already launched the CloudFormation template (see above) and the status of the stack is CREATE_COMPLETE.
+Lab 1 (Cognito Setup) is a required lab that must be completed before proceeding to the other labs.
+The rest of the labs (2-6) are indepedent sections and you may choose to do some or all of them, or in any order that you prefer.

 - [**1.
 Authentication with Cognito User Pools (Required)**](1_Cognito) - In this required lab, you will integrate user authentication and API authorization into your serverless survivor chat application with [Amazon Cognito](https://aws.amazon.com/cognito/).

 - [**2.
 Survivor Chat Typing Indicator**](2_TypingIndicator) - In this lab you will configure a new typing indicator service in your existing zombie REST API.
 You will configure the survivor chat application to display which survivors are currently typing in the chat room.
 This lab uses Lambda, DynamoDB, and API Gateway.